shadow5345/Amazon/README.md

 # Amazon
-Tried to copy amazon with HTML and Css
+Tried to copy Amazon with HTML and CSS